 Kalari Kovilakom, a 200 year old palace, is the ideal destination for authentic Ayurvedic rejuvenation.
 Located near Kollangode in the Palghat District of North Kerala, India, the spacious grounds are the ideal location for an intensive programme of the traditional system of natural healing that has its origins in the Vedic culture of India.

-If authentic Ayurvedic rejuvenation in the home of Ayurveda (Kerala) is what you seek then look no further than Kalari Kovilakom.
-Set in an atmospheric 19th century palace, once home to the Vengunad royal family, this enclosed retreat is very clear that it is first and foremost a hospital with strict rules and no exceptions.
+Set in an atmospheric 19th century palace, once home to the Vengunad royal family, this enclosed retreat complements the healing process.
+It is clear to guests, from the moment they arrive, that it is first and foremost a treatment centre and hospital with strict rules and no exceptions.

 TREATMENTS AND ACTIVITIES

-Although many people come here simply for rejuvenation, we all have a few niggles and your doctor will work on these with you during your stay.
-Be prepared for an extremely strict detox over your first few days before the rejuvenation begins.
+Although many people come to Kalari Kovilakom, the home of Ayurveda (Kerala), simply for rejuvenation, your doctor will work with you on any niggling aches and pains that you may have during your stay.
+Be prepared for a strict detox over your first few days before the rejuvenation begins.